thacherT1D/4rsam/Misc/Command Line.md

 Whenever you log into macOS, that user account becomes the **current user**.
 Additionally, when you start a new shell session in the Terminal, the current user is automatically logged in to the shell.
 Use Spotlight to launch the Terminal application.

-There are a two fundamental commands that display the state of the current user from within the shell—the `whoami` and `groups` commands.
+There are two fundamental commands that display the state of the current user from within the shell—the `whoami` and `groups` commands.

 The `whoami` command displays the account name of the current user.